ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+TODO: write more comments on code that is 'exploratory', e.g. ASSUMES static size, IGNORES clearing other fields, etc.

+Good error messages say what happened and why, provide reassurance, are empathetic, and help users fix the problem.

 When working with array, always check if length > 0

 For production, probably want to `dlopen()` to provide fallbacks for missing libraries